What is the StuPa and how is it composed?

 - 14 Members by direct mandates

-The head of the StuPa is the chairman with his two representatives.
+The head of the StuPa is the chairperson with his or her two representatives.
 These offices are elected annually by the student parliament.